kludda/home_es_sim/README.md

 Use detail level `hourly`.

-Get data for all the years you want to simulate.
-Set `start date` a day before new year and `end date` a day after new year (this is due to tool working in UTC and will not accept missing hours).
+Get data for all the years you want to simulate in one single download.
+Set `start date` a day before new year and `end date` a day after new year (this is due to this tool working in UTC and will not accept missing hours).

 Rename the downloaded file to something descriptive and put it in your `data` folder.